yoctoproject/poky/documentation/profile-manual/usage.rst

-   indispensable part of the perf design as it relates to tracing. kernel-based event filters provide a mechanism to precisely throttle the event stream that appears in user space, where it makes sense to provide bindings to real programming languages for postprocessing the event stream.
+   indispensable part of the perf design as it relates to tracing. kernel-based event filters provide a mechanism to precisely throttle the event stream that appears in user space, where it makes sense to provide bindings to real programming languages for post-processing the event stream.
 This architecture allows for the intelligent and flexible partitioning of processing between the kernel and user space.
-Contrast this with other tools such as SystemTap, which does all of its processing in the kernel and as such requires a special project-defined language in order to accommodate that design, or LTTng, where everything is sent to userspace and as such requires a super-efficient kernel-to-userspace transport mechanism in order to function properly.
+Contrast this with other tools such as SystemTap, which does all of its processing in the kernel and as such requires a special project-defined language in order to accommodate that design, or LTTng, where everything is sent to user space and as such requires a super-efficient kernel-to-user space transport mechanism in order to function properly.
 While perf certainly can benefit from for instance advances in the design of the transport, it doesn't fundamentally depend on them.
 Basically, if you find that your perf tracing